-ETT: The endotracheal tube was once considered the optimal method or "gold standard" for airway management.
-It is now clear, however, that the incidence of complications is unacceptably high when intubation is performed by inexperienced providers or monitoring of tube placement is inadequate.
+ETT: The endotracheal tube is considered the optimal method of securing the airway in patients with significant respiratory distress and/or airway compromise.
+However, the incidence of complications is unacceptably high when intubation is performed by inexperienced providers or monitoring of tube placement is inadequate.
 The optimal method for managing an airway will, therefore, vary based on provider experience, emergency medical services (EMS) or healthcare system characteristics, and the patient's condition.
 Use capnography continuously for placement and CO2 monitoring.
-Use video layngoscopy, if available and trained.
+Use video laryngoscopy, if available and trained.

-Bougie: All providers who attempt ETT placement should become intimately familiar with the use of a Bougie.
+ETT Introducer - "Bougie": All providers who attempt ETT placement should become intimately familiar with the use of a Bougie.
 It is the device used most often by anesthesiologists and emergency physicians for helping guide placement when a difficult airway is encountered.
+Bougie must be available for all intubations performed.